csos95/ereader/README.md

     - [ ] parse and store metadata/epub download
     - [ ] search for books
     - [ ] copy epub to library
+- subcommands
+    - [ ] export bookmarks
+	If I want to be able to export bookmarks, delete the database, rescan, and import bookmarks, the ids need to be consistent.
+        Therefore, I'll need to use uuid v5.
+	I could have a "root" uuid v5 made from the nil uuid and app name.
+	Then, I could create uuid v5 for the books and chapters using the root and file bytes for books and the root and contents for chapters.
+	The other tables like bookmarks and table_of_contents don't need to have consistent ids so I can use uuid v4 for them.
+    - [ ] import bookmarks
+    - [ ] scan